stay1st/big-bang-theory-game/README.md

 option to play against you.

 ## How to get started:
- > "The game of "Rock Paper Scissors Lizard Spock" was invented by a software engineer named Sam Kass, who outlined the rules and hand gestures on his website in 1998.
+ > "Originally, The game of "Rock Paper Scissors Lizard Spock" was invented by a software engineer named Sam Kass, who outlined the rules and hand gestures on his website in 1998.
 He, however, called it "Rock Paper Scissors Spock Lizard"."
  [The Lizard Spock Expansion 2008](https://m.imdb.com/title/tt1256039/trivia/?ref_=tt_ql_trv)

  1. Fork or download and unzip the file.